 It’s easy to fall in love with a patterned tile, but often times it would look too overwhelming to use it for the entire backsplash.
 But as we all know, falling in love is hard to deny, so there’s no need to part with that pattern for good!
 Consider using it in a concentrated area to create a focal point in your kitchen—like above the stove or sink—that will captivate your guests like the backsplash in this beautiful kitchen does.

 Need Help with Your Backsplash Design & Installation?

-The experts at American Wood Reface can help you with your backsplash and so many other elements of your kitchen for a redesign that will wow your friends and family and increase functionality for you.
+The experts at American Wood Reface can help you with your kitchen backsplash layout and so many other elements of your kitchen for a redesign that will wow your friends and family and increases functionality for you.
 Contact us today to schedule your free in-home consultation!